A different perspective on Vietnam’s economy and doing business in Vietnam. Make sure to subscribe.

 In 2024, autonomy for higher education institutions remains a significant policy shift.
 Universities now have more control over their academic programs, finances, and admissions, which has improved innovation and research capacity.

-Foreign Direct Investment (FDI) in Education
+See also: Foreign Investment in Education in Vietnam (Decree 86)

 Future Outlook and Opportunities